Identification of cowpea genotypes resistant to Ascochyta blight

 Progress to date

-The team has been able to finish their first survey and analyse the data from it.
+2. The team has been able to finish their secondary survey and analyse the data from it.
 Results showed that disease incidences were very low caused by the prolonged dry season during the growing season.

-Survey revealed inadequate understanding of diseases within farmers.
+3. Household survey conduction has revealed the inadequate understanding of diseases within farmers.
 Hence, the team has been providing some teaching to help the farmers recognise different diseases.

 PROJECT TEAM MEMBERS